coreydinkens/tmc-flux-poc/README.md

 1. Add pre-reqs folder Flux kustomization
 2. Add flux-config folder Flux kustomization

 It is important to note this repo is not what I would consider 'production' ready due to the current package installer service account config.
-Next iteration is to move each SA to it's own namespace to match existing Carvel methodology
+Verifying whether I need to move each SA to it's own namespace to match existing Carvel methodology

 Please note: This repository has been tested with TKGs (vSphere with Tanzu – 7U3).